Mahir-Sparkess/opensearch-notes/January 2022.md

 - - See if OpenSearch will add API Key or Token based authentication like ElasticSearch has.
 Currently searching the docs keywords: "API Key", "Key" or "Token" results back with nothing.
 - - This isn't necessary, it can be replaced by USERs mapped to applications rather than API Keys for applications.
 Rather than a key, you use username and password to authenticate.

+XPACk

+- I do not know what this is but there are no xpack related actions.
+It might be a plugin?
+Or how relevant this is.
+- Currently there not permissions/actions related to `cluster:monitor/xpack`, `cluster:admin/xpack`, `indices:data/read/xpack`.